magento/merchdocs/src/marketing/seo-search.md

 sections:

   - title: Live Search
-    content: Delivers a lightning fast, super-relevant, and intuitive search experience and is available for Adobe Commerce at no additional charge.
+    content: Delivers a lightning fast, super-relevant, and intuitive search experience that is available for Adobe Commerce at no additional charge.
     url: /live-search/overview.html

   - title: Catalog Navigation